lanl/IBEX_RibbonSeparation/README.md

 - ESA: energy step (2-5) for map
 - Time_Group: time period of map, where "A" denotes the first 6 months of the year for Theseus maps

-**output_simulated_rc.csv** and **output_simulated_ecliptic.csv** are 11 column data frames containing the ribbon-separated simulated data in ribbon-centered and ecliptic coordinates, respectively.
+**output_simulations_rc.csv** and **output_simulations_ecliptic.csv** are 17 column data frames containing the ribbon-separated simulated data in ribbon-centered and ecliptic coordinates, respectively.
 The ribbon center was fixed to the simulation truth of of longitude 221.5 and latitude 39.
 - lon: is the ecliptic or ribbon-centered longitude (between 0 and 360)
 - lat: is the ecliptic or ribbon-centered (between -90 and 90)
 - est_gdf: estimated ENA rate contribution from the globally-distributed flux (GDF)